DMC celebrating CAIN National Art Show’s 60th anniversary, holding opening reception on Friday, Feb. 13

 Latest DMC News

-- DMC Board of Regents Holding Called Meeting on Thursday, January 15Article by DMC College Relations On Thursday, Jan.
-15, the Del Mar College (DMC) Board of Regents will hold a called meeting beginning at 5 p.m. in Room 106 of the Center for Economic Development at 3209 S. Staples (78411).
-Get online directions and map.
-The meeting also will be livestreamed.
-Community members may access the meeting by going to the online video link at www.delmar.edu/webcast/ by 4:55 p.m.
-A copy of the Agenda Notice is available online as follows: www.delmar.edu/regents-and-community/board-of-regents/_resources/agendas/called-meeting-1-15-2026.pdf .
+- DMC Board of Regents Holding Regular Monthly Meeting on Tuesday, March 3Article by DMC College Relations Tuesday, March 3, the Del Mar College (DMC) Board of Regents will hold their regular monthly meeting beginning at 1 p.m. in Room 106 of the college’s Center for Economic Development at 3209 S. Staples (78411).
+Get online directions and facility map.
+The regular meeting also will be livestreamed.
+Community members may access the meeting by going to the online video link at www.delmar.edu/webcast/ by 12:55 p.m.
+A copy of the Agenda Notice and Board Packet is available online as follows: www.delmar.edu/regents-and-community/board-of-regents/_resources/agendas/agenda-packet-3-3-26.pdf.
 Meeting agendas and other resources are also available on the DMC Board of Regents web page at www.delmar.edu/regents-and-community/board-of-regents/index.html.
 The health and safety of students, faculty, staff and visitors are a priority for Del Mar College.
 To view the College’s guidelines, visit www.delmar.edu/rtc/index.html.